High Desert Elite FC

 High Desert Elite FC is an American soccer team based in the Adelanto, California that plays in the United Premier Soccer League.

 History

 High Desert Elite FC was formed in 2018.
 It was the second attempt at fielding a team in Adelanto, after the High Desert Fury were announced in 2017, but later folded.
 They joined the National Premier Soccer League, a tier four league, to begin play in the 2019 season.
 They play out of Adelanto Stadium, a multi-purpose facility, that they shared with baseball team, High Desert Yardbirds until 2019.
 They played their first home match on March 3, in front of a large crowd of over 1200 fans, losing 3–0 to Temecula FC.
-In the fall of 2021 High Desert Elite FC tied 3–3 against Inland Empire FC in a friendly match, HD Elite FC played Inland Empire FC for a second time again with a 2-2 tied result which helped the team prepare for the upcoming season.
-High Desert Elite FC joined the United Premier Soccer League Premier Division with a comfortable 3–0 victory over OC Spartans Academy in their first home match on Aug 28, 2021.
+High Desert Elite FC later joined the United Premier Soccer League Premier Division.